isharacomix/isharacomix.github.io/about.md

 Long-form blogs are fun, but thanks to the growing popularity of microblogging platforms and the ever-shrinking attention span of the average website visitor, I've started reconsidering the purpose of the programmer's professional website as more of a portfolio where I *show* people the kinds of things I'm working on instead of just *talking* about them.

 On that note, I introduce the  newest incarnation of my site as an **Interactive Blog/Open Workshop** where instead of chronologically talking about my personal feelings on any given day, I show a snapshot of some little thing I've figured out how to build with a long-form description of what it is, how it works, and what it means.
 For example, I've been interested in retro video game consoles for a long time, and I've been learning how to write [Nintendo Entertainment System][] and [Game Boy][] games in assembly code using open source assemblers and emulators.
 So in this blog, I showcase what I call **[demos][]**, which are tiny, interactive proofs of concept of the things I learn how to do.
-Over time, I also hope to host some full-fledged **[games][]** of my own and even some **[tutorials][]** on how to make these kinds of things yourself.
+Over time, I also hope to host some full-fledged **[games][]** of my own.

 About me
 ========